droidecahedron/seeed_npm2100_nrf54l15_BFG/README.md

   <br>
   <img width="295" height="391" alt="bfg2 seeed fINAL" src="https://github.com/user-attachments/assets/4387961a-975d-45b5-bbe9-02b6ddb1e811" />
   </br>

   This <b>unofficial</b> application demonstrates using an nRF54L15 as a Bluetooth Low Energy (BLE) peripheral,  powered by an nPM2100 power management IC (PMIC) and primary cell battery, as a wireless battery fuel gauge and PMIC controller.
 This is the sequel to the original <a href=github.com/droidecahedron/npm2100_nrf54l15_BFG>BFG Demo</a>).
   </br>
   However, you do NOT need so many kits and jumpers together as you did with this demo's predecessor!
 This time it's all together on one board.
+Be free of multiple boards and jumper wires!
 </p>

 # Requirements